sap-tutorials/developer-advocates/tutorials/devtoberfest2025-fun-scramble-languages/devtoberfest2025-fun-scramble-languages.md

 ### Blahs
 <details>
     <summary>⇟ Hint 🔦</summary>
-    <i>Created in 1989, an interactive command interpreter and command programming language developed for Unix-like operating systems.</i>
+    <i>An interactive command-line interpreter and a scripting language” instead of “an interactive command interpreter and command programming language.</i>
 </details>